kokkos/ProgrammingGuide/benchmarks.md

 ### `MatVec` benchmark

-The `MatVec` benchmark performs a simple dense matrix-vector multiply operation; it is aimed at demonstrating the impact of layout choice on performance, particularly in the context of performance portability of parallization across diverse hardware platforms.
+The `MatVec` benchmark performs a simple dense matrix-vector multiply operation; it is aimed at demonstrating the impact of layout choice on performance, particularly in the context of performance portability of parallelization across diverse hardware platforms.
 Consider this serial implementation:

 ```c++